Tuesday, March 4, 2025

 and thank you for joining me today!

-Intermediate level - colouring, die cutting, dry embossing, layering and stamping
+Intermediate level - die cutting, dry & heat embossing, layering, stamping

 Materials required for this card are:

-2. dry emboss the white layer using the folder
+2. dry emboss the dsp layer and adhere to the the white layer using liquid glue

-7. adhere this layer to the base card using liquid glue
+3. adhere these to layers to the base card using liquid glue

 Hope you liked today's card.
 If you would like more information on how to make it, please don't hesitate to contact me, I'd love to hear from you.